getflywheel/legal/privacy.md

 You have the right to access Personal Information we have collected about you and can request us to make update or corrections to your Personal Information.

-If you have a complaint about how we collect or use your Personal Information, contact our free, U.S.-based alternative dispute resolution provider at https://www.trustarc.com/consumer-resources/dispute-resolution/.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

 You may also, under certain conditions, invoke binding arbitration.
 The process for binding arbitration is described at the Privacy Shield site: https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint.